 D.9 Bus routes from Durham reach all the main towns in the county and adjoining centres although many are infrequent and limited to daytime only.
 Although there are some express services, most call at a number of villages on the way and so commuting to or from places such as Sunderland and Middlesbrough is generally much faster by car.
 Buses from central Durham serve most of the employment and education sites around the City, but the lack of through services means that commuting by bus is less attractive, and the timekeeping can be affected by peak time traffic congestion as there are few bus priority measures.
 There are two main bus companies but no interoperability of tickets.

 D.10 Durham railway station had over 2.5 million entries and exits in 2015/16 (Office of Rail and Road, 2016) and a 2012 study found that 45% of journeys were between Durham and Newcastle (Durham County Council, 2015b, p.52).
 Journeys by train can be made throughout the UK, but locally only Newcastle and Darlington are well-served owing to the closure of most railway lines in the county.
-Other major destinations such as Sunderland, Stockton and Middlesbrough are much easier to reach by road than by rail, as are the airports at Newcastle and Durham/Tees Valley.
+Other major destinations such as Sunderland, Stockton and Middlesbrough are much easier to reach by road than by rail, as is the airport at Durham/Tees Valley.
+Newcastle Airport is readily accessible from central Durham by using the train and Metro.
 Reopening the Leamside line is an aspiration which would increase the local journey opportunities.

 D.11 The Durham Sustainable Transport Plan Issues and Opportunities Report (Durham County Council, 2015b) found that the cost of car parking in Our Neighbourhood is comparatively cheaper than other small historic cities in England.
 There were 1,700 off-street spaces, 70% of which are privately owned: Prince Bishops with 400 spaces, the Gates with 204 spaces, Walkergate 500 spaces and the railway station 358 spaces.
 The council controlled off-street provision amounts to 262 spaces (Durham County Council.
 Durham City car parks), and in addition there is controlled parking on many residential streets.
 Car parking is also found at the large employers in the City: County Hall has 900 free spaces; University Hospital has 245 spaces which are charged; New College has 850 free spaces (outside Our Neighbourhood); the Arnison retail centre (outside Our Neighbourhood) has 1,400 free spaces; Durham University has 2,600 spaces which are free but require a permit; Aykley Heads has 280 spaces and charges £2.00 per day and the Riverside centre has 170 free spaces.
 The recently developed Passport Office and National Savings Office deliberately have no spaces for employees.

 D.12 Park and Ride facilities have been developed on the northern, western and southern approaches to the City centre and operate Monday to Saturday from 7.00 am to 7.00 pm, but currently require subsidy from the County Council.
 In 2015 they catered for 1.1 million passengers with 1157 spaces (Durham County Council, 2015b, p.50).
-There is space for 11 coaches at the Sands, though this provision is currently proposed for relocation to adjacent to the Belmont Park & Ride car park.
+There is no provision for coach parking in Durham City following the recent development of the Sands for the new County Hall offices.
+Coaches now park adjacent to the Belmont Park and Ride car park which is out of Our Neighbourhood.
 There are 5 taxi ranks (in North Road, the Railway station, Claypath slip road to Leazes Road, and slip road by Prince Bishops car park) and 2 car clubs.